ElielGez/oop-verifier/README.md

 3. The project is now at https://github.com/<YOUR_GITHUB_USERNAME>/oop-verifier.

-4. Delete the **content** of `submition_file.txt` and put yours.
+4. Delete the **content** of `submission_file.txt` and put yours.
 Save it and push it to your repositry from above (`3.`).

 5. Follow [github help manual to create a pull request from a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
 The `base fork` is https://github.com/Avielyo10/oop-verifier and the `head fork` is https://github.com/<YOUR_GITHUB_USERNAME>/oop-verifier.

-6. You will see an orange dot next to your pull request, that's mean that I'm checking your `submition_file.txt` and it's content.
+6. You will see an orange dot next to your pull request, that's mean that I'm checking your `submission_file.txt` and it's content.
 If it turns on to green `V` then it's all good, red `X` means something went wrong.
 You can click on it to see what went wrong with your project or if it succeeded.
 See the marks here (relates only to green `V` & red `X`):
 ![commit-list-statuses](resources/commit-list-statuses.png)

 ## Move to Java layout - Using simple directory structure (1st method)